LitPreet/VIM/README.md

 This project is a fully functional website which comes with add to cart features.

 where you can explore the amazing cosmetics products.
-I have added one of the amazing animation.
+I have tried some amazing animation.

 <a href = "https://vimcosmo.netlify.app/">Live Demo</a>